eito-fis/olin-cafe-f21/hws/hw4/README.md

 from which a unit pulls from could be defined by the offset within the block (`$clog2(offset + 1)`).
 The first pattern allowed me to write a for loop to produce all layers at once, and the second pattern allowed me to write a for loop to produce all units within a block.
-Together, I got a triple for loop that compactly produces the required layers for any valid N. The tests for the N bit adder are the same as the 32 bit adder, but with 64 bits.
+The final piece was rewriting the 12 (6 for `p` and 6 for `g`) variables I was using for layers into two arrays (one for `p` and one for `g`).
+In all, I was left with a triple for loop that produces the required layers for any valid N. The tests for the N bit adder are the same as the 32 bit adder, but with 64 bits.

 To run tests: `make test_adder` or `make test_adder_n`